|

 While intellectual property rights procedures can sometimes be time-consuming, they are a necessary safeguard to protect the rights of everyone involved in creating digital media.
 Every legitimate disc manufacturer will require you to prove ownership of all copyrighted material before your discs can be replicated.

-We know that obtaining copyrights and licenses can be confusing, so we've put together these steps to help guide you through the process.
+We know that obtaining copyrights and licenses can be confusing, so we've put together these step-by-step audio files to help guide you through the process:

 Protect your material by reregistering all original work – songs, films, scripts, artwork, software, etc. – with the United States Copyright Office. (http://www.copyright.gov) You automatically own the rights to your creation, but registering it with the Copyright Office is the best way to prove and protect your ownership.